innercoder78/shadow-slave-monitor/README.md

 The main workflow is triggered every five minutes through cron-job.org.

 While waiting for a new chapter, the monitor checks WebNovel approximately every 20 minutes.
-When WebNovel confirms a new chapter, the monitor begins checking public sources until that exact chapter becomes available.
+When the paid source confirms a new chapter, the monitor begins checking public free sources until that exact chapter becomes available.

-Once the chapter is found, the monitor sends a notification through ntfy and returns to watching WebNovel.
+Once the chapter is found, the monitor sends a notification through ntfy and returns to watching the paid source for new chapters.

 If an ntfy notification fails, it is saved and retried later.
 The monitor continues checking for newer chapters in the meantime and can combine several pending chapters into one notification.